 Shortly after the formation of the Colorado-Wyoming Regional Council five new teams became members giving the Region seven (7) member teams.
 Later on the name was changed to the Rocky Mountain Region of the Mountain Rescue Association

-The Rocky Mountain Region of the Mountain Rescue Association (MRA) currently has nineteen (19) member teams and provides the platform to accredit the best mountain rescue teams in the world.
+The Rocky Mountain Region of the Mountain Rescue Association (MRA) currently has twenty-one (21) member teams and provides the platform to accredit the best mountain rescue teams in the world.
 Fifteen (15) of our member teams are fully accredited.

 The Rocky Mountain Region includes Wyoming, Colorado and New Mexico.
 Our member teams are the “best of the best” and we prove it on a regular basis.
 Only the best teams can call themselves members of the Rocky Mountain Region.